Eleven

 Privacy

-Eleven is built so that your conversations belong to you and the people you're talking to — not to us and not to whoever runs the server.
-Here's exactly what that means in practice.
+Eleven is built so your conversations belong to you and whoever you’re talking to.
+Not to us, and not to whoever happens to run the server.
+Here’s what that actually means.

 What only you and your recipients can read

-Your device encrypts each message before it's sent and decrypts it on arrival.
-The server stores and relays only ciphertext it has no way to open.
-End-to-end encrypted, and never visible to the server, are:
+Your device encrypts each message before it’s sent and decrypts it when it arrives.
+The server stores and relays ciphertext it has no way to open.
+That covers:

-It never sees your messages, your private key, or the keys that decrypt a chat — those exist only on your devices.
-So a stolen copy of the database reveals who talks to whom and by what name, but not a word of what was said.
+It never sees your messages, your private key, or a chat’s key — those only exist on your own devices.
+Steal the database and you’d learn that keys talk to keys.
+You wouldn’t learn a name, or a word anyone said.

 What we don’t do